kimmo-h/oop-harjoitustyo/README.md

 # oop-harjoitustyo
 Battleship game written in Java.
-Made as a study assignment.
+Made as a study assignment to learn object oriented programming.